Why Shifting Global Markets Are Boosting Demand for Michigan Asparagus

 Riley says while his farm was hit by the April frost and then colder temperatures in early May, “the overall impact on yields has been minimal.”

-Walsworth says the early freeze slowed down early-season production due to the warmer temperatures, but now that the season is in a typical timeline, he says retailers can expect to see good volume to meet demand.
+Walsworth says the early freeze slowed the early-season production due to the warmer temperatures, but now that the season is in a typical timeline, he says retailers can expect to see good volume to meet demand.

 “Early this spring, the fields looked like they were going to produce an early harvest, so everyone got prepared and the fields started producing,” he says.
-“Then the frost hit and likely took about 5 to 10% of the yield while also slowing overall production.”
+“Then the frost hit and likely took about 5% to 10% of the yield while also slowing overall production.”

-Greiner agrees, noting “as long as Mother Nature cooperates, the rest of May and June should be excellent for Michigan asparagus.”
+Greiner agrees, noting, “As long as Mother Nature cooperates, the rest of May and June should be excellent for Michigan asparagus.”

 Michigan-asparagus-harvest.png

-Michigan asparagus growers say the harvesting techniques used in the state, where pickers hand-snap the asparagus makes for a more tender spear.
+Michigan asparagus growers say the harvesting techniques used in the state, where pickers hand-snap the asparagus, makes for a more tender spear.

 (Photo courtesy of the Michigan Asparagus Advisory Board)